Monteverde feels like a tropical ski resort, nestled in the mountains, filled with cosy bars and restaurants, but without the snow.

 There are plenty of taxis in town.
 They tend to roam around the main square, but you’ll also be able to find them on most other streets.

 You can recognise the local taxis by their red exterior.
 A lot of them won’t have a meter, so make sure to agree on a price before you get in.

-To give you an example, Santa Elena downtown to Monteverde Cloud Forest should cost around $10 and to Santa Elena Cloud Forest, $13.
+To give you an example, from Santa Elena downtown to Monteverde Cloud Forest should cost around $10 and to Santa Elena Cloud Forest, $13.

-Having a car can be very useful in Monteverde.
+Having a car can be useful in Monteverde.
 It allows you the freedom to visit sites on your own time schedule and not have to worry about organising transportation.
 It also makes getting to and from Monteverde considerably easier.

 This place is a real treat.
 You can even book a room that has its own private jacuzzi.
-If you don’t want to splash out that much, you can still enjoy their covered heated pool, spa and beautiful gardens.
+If you don’t want to splash out too much, you can still enjoy their covered heated pool, spa and beautiful gardens.

 After a long day of exploring, head to their onsite restaurant offering super tasty dishes.
 They combine both local products from Monteverde and exotic ingredients to create exciting and delicious flavours.
 The rooms, as well as their staff, are both fabulous too.

 If you’re looking for complete relaxation, Calathea is the perfect place for that!
 It’s situated slightly further from the main town, but still only a walk away from the main town.
 That means ultimate peace and quiet.

 The rooms are bright, open and comfortable.
 All with a private patio or balcony where you can sit back and watch the wildlife.
 The staff are super friendly, and will help to organise your activities in Monteverde.
 They also provide a superb breakfast to set you up right for the day.